 - a.
-Preparation of, prior to the start of that Municipality's fiscal year, a budget for how SCW Program funds will be used. - b.
-Preparation, within six (6) months after the end of that Municipality's fiscal year, of an Annual Progress/Expenditure Report that details a Program-level summary of expenditures and a description of Water Quality Benefits, Water Supply Benefits, Nature-Based Solutions, and Community Investment Benefits realized through use of Municipal Program funds. - c.
-Compliance with all SCW Program reporting and audit requirements, and provision to the District of additional financial and other information, as required by SCW Program or upon request. - d.
-As part of the Municipal Program planning process, consideration of a Municipal level request for Projects from eligible Infrastructure Program Project Applicants. - e.
-Preparation and provision to the public of informational materials to provide members of the public with up-to-date information on the Municipality's actual and budgeted use of revenues from the SCW Program. - f.
-Operation in accordance with best practices for government agencies. - g.
-Strict accountability for all funds, receipts, and disbursements by the Municipality. - h.
-Engagement with Stakeholders in the planning process for use of the Municipal Program funds during the planning and implementation of Projects and Programs. - i.
+Prioritization and development of Projects that, to the extent feasible, assist in achieving compliance with the 2012 Los Angeles MS4 Permit, 2014 Long Beach MS4 Permit, or successor permits issued by the Los Angeles Regional Water Quality Control Board. - b.
+Preparation of, prior to the start of that Municipality's fiscal year, a budget for how SCW Program funds will be used. - c.
+Preparation, within six (6) months after the end of that Municipality's fiscal year, of an Annual Progress/Expenditure Report that details a Program-level summary of expenditures and a description of Water Quality Benefits, Water Supply Benefits, Nature-Based Solutions, and Community Investment Benefits realized through use of Municipal Program funds. - d.
+Compliance with all SCW Program reporting and audit requirements, and provision to the District of additional financial and other information, as required by SCW Program or upon request. - e.
+As part of the Municipal Program planning process, consideration of a Municipal level request for Projects from eligible Infrastructure Program Project Applicants. - f.
+Preparation and provision to the public of informational materials to provide members of the public with up-to-date information on the Municipality's actual and budgeted use of revenues from the SCW Program. - g.
+Operation in accordance with best practices for government agencies. - h.
+Strict accountability for all funds, receipts, and disbursements by the Municipality. - i.
+Engagement with Stakeholders in the planning process for use of the Municipal Program funds during the planning and implementation of Projects and Programs. - j.
 Compliance with revenue Transfer Agreement requirements.